Bill-Gray/PDCursesMod/docs/MANUAL.md

    foreground is white.

-   PDC_set_line_color() is used to set the color, globally, for the color of the lines drawn for the attributes: A_UNDERLINE, A_LEFT and A_RIGHT.
+   PDC_set_line_color() is used to set the color, globally, for the color of the lines drawn for the attributes: A_UNDERLINE, A_LEFT, A_RIGHT, A_STRIKEOUT, and A_TOP.
 A value of -1 (the default) indicates that the current foreground color should be used.

    NOTE: COLOR_PAIR() and PAIR_NUMBER() are implemented as macros.